Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

 \subsubsection{Baseline Methods}

-We compare our approach with three deep learning models CrossSense \cite{zhang2018crosssense}, EI \cite{jiang2018towards} and Widar3.0 \cite{zheng2019zero}.
+We compare our approach with three deep learning models including CrossSense \cite{zhang2018crosssense}, EI \cite{jiang2018towards} and Widar3.0 \cite{zheng2019zero}.
 Specifically, CrossSense proposes an ANN-based roaming model to translate signal features from source domains to target domains, and employs multiple expert models for gesture recognition.
-EI is a state-of-the-art adversarial learning scheme for unsupervised domain adaptation, which can be applied for multiple source domains and target domains.
-It is composed of one feature extractor, one domain discriminator and one gesture classifier in EI.
-In Widar 3.0 \cite{zheng2019zero}, the authors extract the domain invariant feature BVP based on DFS data and feed them into a model combining CNN's and GRUs.
+EI is the domain adaptation scheme based on adversarial learning.
+In Widar 3.0 \cite{zheng2019zero}, the authors extract the domain invariant feature BVP based on DFS data and feed them into a model combining CNN and GRUs, which is state-of-the-art method.